leandrosalo/aws-sso-creds-tool/README.md

 I say _almost_ because at some point you'll need to click a button (or two in the worst scenario).

+_Disclaimer: this is NOT intended to use as a dependency, it is just a script.
+The only reason it's published is for it to be more easy to find._

 ## Motivation
-The SSO credentials expires every day, so I did not wanna update this file manually.
+The SSO credentials expires every day, so I did not want to update this file manually.

 ## Requirements
 * Node.js - [Install Node.js](https://nodejs.org/en/), including the npm package management tool.